art-institute-of-chicago/data-dashboard/README.md

 participating in this project you agree to abide by its [terms](CODE_OF_CONDUCT.md).

 We also welcome bug reports and questions under GitHub's [Issues](issues).
+For other concerns, you can reach our engineering team at engineering@artic.edu

 ## Licensing